kollk82/Php-Mysql-Sass/README.md

 # Portfolio 2

---Not really a portfolio rather bunch of files.
+--Not really a portfolio rather a bunch of files.
 --Second half of my CCT Web Development Diploma course.
 --A challenge for me quite challenging huh...
 --No previous experiance in PHP, MySQL.